 The Digital First Initiative helped kick-off redesigning the campus experience at Ohio State by optimizing wireless and classroom technology, inspiring instructors to offer engaging digital content, and enhancing the student experience from enrollment to graduation and beyond.

 Since launching in 2012, ODEE worked with Apple and the Ohio State community to develop and deliver mobile solutions for anytime, any-place learning.
-These include free content from iTunes U, assistance with iPad deployment and more.
-ODEE offers a variety of support and training options, from our resource center to workshops, cohort programs, grants and individual consultations, to help instructors use technology for improved learning outcomes.
+ODEE offers a variety of support and training options, from the Teaching and Learning Resource Center to workshops, cohort programs, grants and individual consultations, to help instructors use technology for improved learning outcomes.

 Although the Digital First Initiative was a two-year project, the Learning Technology and Learning Experience Teams at ODEE are striving to continue delivering an enhanced student experience on campus at Ohio State.
 LT at Ohio State will continue to build and expand on the existing programs, provide continued faculty support, develop more opportunities to create open resources, and continue to explore new avenues and support the technology landscape on campus.